ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 <h2>post pregnancy</h2>

 - Write everything down, you will forget within seconds and then wish you had.
 22/05/25 Owen laughed for the first time.
-Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore.
+Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore

+- Try and get out the house for short walks, it's good for you and baby

+- Accept help - and food - you'll need it

-<h2>things you really need to buy</h2>
+<h2>things you really do / don't need to buy</h2>

 - Next to me cot (for the first 6 months)

+- Baby bath

 - Don't buy too many breast feeding gadgets incase it doesn't work because you'll waste your money. most things are on Amazon (pumps etc.) get them when you know you're maintaining a good feed.